 - Primary sites without defined walls, means the tumor has spread beyond the primary site or capsule into adjacent structures.

 - Code 2 is not to be used when there is both direct extension and regional nodes positive (see code 4).

 - Code 2 is not applicable for the following Summary Stage chapters:

-- Cervical Lymph Nodes and Unknown Primary
+- o Cervical Lymph Nodes and Unknown Primary

-- o HemeRetic
+- HemeRetic

-- III-Defined Other
+- o Ill-Defined Other

 - o Myeloma Plasma Cell Disorder